great-expectations/great_expectations/docs/docusaurus/docs/conceptual_guides/gx_overview/gx_overview_data_context.md

 ## The GX Python API

-An instantiated Data Context object in Python gives you access to the GX API.
-The Data Context object manages classes, limits the number of objects you need to directly manage, and provides a number of convenience methods to help streamline GX workflows.
+A Data Context object in Python gives you access to the GX API.
+The Data Context object limits the objects you need to directly manage and provides convenience methods to help streamline GX workflows.

 [//]: # (TODO: Reference material: The GX Python API LP)